 Most degree programs require core classes in English, math, humanities, science, psychology, or speech.
-Students unsure about their career path can take degree-level courses as part of certificate programs such as Technical Specialist.
+Students unsure about their career path can take degree-level courses in the Associate of General Studies degree or in the Technical Specialist Certificate.
 Extra benefits include HOPE Grant eligibility and measurable progress toward a future degree.

 Associate of Science in General Studies

 The General Studies Associate of Science (AS) Degree prepares students to pursue a four-year degree for careers in multiple fields of studies.
 Graduates develop academic and professional knowledge and skills necessary to succeed in the profession of their choice or to further their education at a four-year university.
 This program provides students an option to combine general education along with occupational courses to create a specialized degree suited to their individual career goals.
 This institutionally developed program was uniquely designed to align to USG institutions within NGTC’s service area to provide graduates a seamless plan of study from the AS to a baccalaureate program of choice with minimal loss of credits.